Elementary school attendance zone updates; Community Forum recap

 The goal of the study is to adjust elementary school boundaries to make class sizes more balanced, address new housing development, reduce overcrowding in specific schools, and ensure balanced enrollment is sustainable across the district.

-Tyler Technologies is expected to present formal recommendations for adjusting the elementary boundaries to the Board of Education in December or January.
+Tyler Technologies is expected to present formal recommendations for adjusting the elementary boundaries to the Board of Education on Wednesday, Dec.
+17. The Board is expected to vote on any proposed boundary changes in January 2026.

 No formal recommendations for boundary changes have been made.